SpaceX Starship (spacecraft): Design

 Diagram of a Block 1 Starship's internal structure.
 Not shown in this diagram are the flaps: the aft flaps are placed at the bottom (or left in this orientation), and the forward flaps are placed at the top (here, right) portion of the vehicle.

-The Block 2 version of Starship is 52.1 m tall, 9 m wide, and is composed of four general sections: the engine bay, the oxygen tank, the fuel tank, and the payload bay.
+The now retired Block 2 version of Starship was 52.1 m tall, 9 m wide, and was composed of four general sections: the engine bay, the oxygen tank, the fuel tank, and the payload bay.
 The retired Block 1 was constructed in a similar manner, though it was only 50.3 m tall.
-Elon Musk stated in 2021 that the vehicle has a dry mass of roughly 100 t.
-The windward side is protected by a heat shield, which is composed of eighteen thousand hexagonal black tiles that can withstand temperatures of 1400 C. It is designed to protect the vehicle during atmospheric entry and to be used multiple times with minimal maintenance between flights.
-The silica-based tiles are attached to Starship with pins, and have small gaps in between to allow for heat expansion.
+Elon Musk stated in 2021 that the vehicle had a dry mass of roughly 100 t.
+The windward side is protected by a heat shield composed of eighteen thousand hexagonal black tiles that can withstand temperatures of 1400 C. It is designed to protect the vehicle during atmospheric entry and is to be used multiple times with minimal maintenance between flights.
+The silica-based tiles are attached to Starship with pins, and had small gaps in between to allow for heat expansion.
 After flight test 4, SpaceX added a secondary ablative layer under the primary heat shield, though this was only added to the flaps of the flight test 6 vehicle.
 This ablative layer is likely composed of pyron, which is similar in composition to carbon composites.
 The total mass of the heat shield and ablative layer of a Block 1 ship is 10.5 t.
+After flight test 10, SpaceX added a felt, called "crunch wrap," between the gaps in between the tiles to prevent heat seeping in.